 Corll was nicknamed "Candyman" because he gave out candy from his family's candy shop to neighborhood children.

 Henley was convicted and sentenced to life in prison.
 He was last denied parole in October of 2015.
 His next scheduled parole review date is October of 2025.

 Brooks was convicted of murder and was serving a life sentence when he died in 2020.

 Miller's hope is to bring some families closure.

-"Unfortunately, many of the parents have passed away never knowing where their child was," he said.
+"Unfortunately, many of the parents have passed away never knowing where their child was," he said earlier this year.
 "Hopefully there are brothers and sisters out there that can reach out to us."